mfaani/mfaani/content/posts/career/why-you-should-not-use-companys-macbook-for-personal-usage/index.md

 ## Privacy
+Assume the worst!

-- 99% of what you do is recorded.
+- 99% of what you do is likely recorded.
 Your email user/password all get logged and stored for however long your company's complain policy requires and more.
-While _most_ companies don't have keylogger, your user / pass is still exposed, because your company has root certificates installed and everything you send to the internet gets signed with it and therefore visible.
-Having an HTTPS or End to End encryption doesn't protect you from this.
+While _most_ companies don't have keylogger, your user / pass is likely still exposed, because your company has root certificates installed and everything you send to the internet gets signed with it and therefore visible.
+Having an HTTPS or End to End encryption will **not** protect you from this, because their root certificate becomes part of the root chain.
 - Unlikely, but company can profile you based on your network activity.
 - Less stress when leaving company.
-Because you don't have anything personal on it to transfer.
+Because you don't have anything personal on it to transfer or lose.
+Last thing you want is a weirdo across the planet having hold of your family photos.

 > You **never** know when they’ll lay you off and you lose access 😔.